 How can I stay warm inside a shelter?
 Heating your tent or portable shelter can be done in several ways.
 There are electric and halogen heaters, there are thermal blankets, tent insulations and wood stoves.
 If you don’t have any equipment, you can use heated stones, hot water bottles or even build the tent above the campfire.
 Naturally, each method has its advantages and disadvantages.
 How do any of these work?
 You will need to read the article on best ways to heat a tent to learn more.

 How can I read the weather before it gets worse?
 There are old and proven ways to foresee the upcoming weather, in case you don’t have an Internet access or a radio.
 You can predict the weather by watching the sky, its color and the different shapes of clouds.
 You can also pay attention to the wind, the changes in the air pressure and the temperature trends.
 Animals and plants can be your forecasting friends, too, as their behavior or foliage can hint either at the immediate weather change or at the next season’s conditions.
 To learn more about this, I invite you to check my article on reading the weather for survival.

 What other survival skills do I need to possess before facing extreme conditions?
 A true survivalist has enough essential knowledge that will help him to face the harshest of challenged.
-For instance, you need to know how to treat a wound, build shelter, start fire even without matches, navigate the terrain, collect water, forage and prepare food, and a few more basic survival skills.
+For instance, you need to know how to treat a wound, build shelter, start fire even without matches, navigate the terrain using the stars, collect water, forage and prepare food, and a few more basic survival skills.